dtolabs/dukesbank/README.md

 NOTES:

-Yum Server is empty but available. requires apache server:
+Yum Server is empty but available. requires apache server and installed as follows with /var/www/html/yum as the yum root:

 <pre>
 [ec2-user@deploy ~]$ sudo yum -y install mod_ssl